fh17488/poc/README.md

 ## Summary

-The current PoC project aims to develop a working node backend based on a given set of business conditions
+The current PoC project aims to develop a working node backend based on a given set of business conditions.

 ## Entities